 While nowadays Sally Dark Rides might be most famous for their interactive experiences, it wasn’t always that way.
 The company first found success as an animatronic (show) manufacturer for various theme parks, before branching off to selling these figures as part of custom designed dark rides.
 As far back as the mid-80s the company was experimenting with the concept of blasting ghosts from within a moving vehicle, but it was not picked up by any park.
 Perhaps the world wasn’t ready for such a ride yet.
 Then again, their plans were very ambitious.
 The company continued to develop animatronic shows and traditional dark rides as they had been doing for years and grew to be a reliable supplier for small and bigger parks alike.

-About a century later, in 1995, Sally finally got the chance to install their first interactive dark ride: The Great Pistolero Roundup (a Wild West themed shooter) at Family Kingdom Amusement Park (Myrtle Beach, South Carolina – United States).
+About a decade later, in 1995, Sally finally got the chance to install their first interactive dark ride: The Great Pistolero Roundup (a Wild West themed shooter) at Family Kingdom Amusement Park (Myrtle Beach, South Carolina – United States).
 Still, during this time interactivity on dark rides was a novel concept and only a few similar attractions could be found worldwide.
 With the ride being a modest success, it opened up the possibility for the company to expand upon the idea with new themes, as well as revisiting old ones.
 In 1997, North Pole Adventure opened in Happy Valley Shenzhen (Shenzhen, Guangdong – China).
 However, third time’s the charm and 1999’s Ghost Blasters would quickly become Sally’s most successful dark ride installation, with five classic Ghost Blasters built between 1999 and 2002.

 The Ghost Blasters Experience